 To Become Part of the National Historic Trail

 The partnership allows plenty of room for choice and flexibility.
-For example, one owner might choose to install exhibits and sidewalks and open his property to daily visitation.
-Another might prefer to keep her land undeveloped and limit visits to an occasional school group or researcher.
+For example, one owner might choose to install exhibits and sidewalks and open his/her property to daily visitation.
+Another might prefer to keep his/her land undeveloped and limit visits to an occasional school group or researcher.
 The needs of both owners can be met.

 Why certify your site?
 The National Park Service offers many benefits to its certification partners: